Quinci135/MapTeleport/README.md

 Teleports you to pinged locations on the map

 ## Installation
-Place MapTeleport.dll into your plugins folder
+Place MapTeleport.dll into your ServerPlugins folder

 ## Permissions
 `mapteleport.use`
 Allow the use of /mapteleport aka /maptp (Command toggles between on and off, default off)

 `mapteleport.solid`
 Allows teleporting into solid tiles

 ### Example